kaplayjs/kaplay-site/guides/en/2_advanced/2_optimization.md

-Sometimes you might be drawing a lot of objects that's not on screen (e.g. if you have a big map and your camera only sees a small area), this is very unnessecary, use `offscreen()` component to define object's behavior when they're not on screen.
+Sometimes you might be drawing a lot of objects that's not on screen (e.g. if you have a big map and your camera only sees a small area), this is very unnecessary, use `offscreen()` component to define object's behavior when they're not on screen.

 ```js